 EU Regional School - Reali Seminar

-Prof. Dr. Alessandro Reali - Isogeometric Analysis: An Introduction and some Recent Advances
+Prof. Alessandro Reali, Ph.D. - Isogeometric Analysis: An Introduction and Some Recent Advances

 Department of Civil Engineering and Architecture - Structures and Materials Section, University of Pavia, Italy

 Isogeometric Analysis (IGA) is a recent simulation framework, originally proposed by T.J.R.
 Hughes and coworkers in 2005, to bridge the gap between Computational Mechanics and Computer Aided Design (CAD).
 The basic IGA paradigm consists of adopting the same basis functions used for geometry representations in CAD systems - such as, e.g., Non-Uniform Rational B-Splines (NURBS) - for the approximation of field variables, in an isoparametric fashion.
 This leads to a cost-saving simplification of the typically expensive mesh generation and refinement processes required by standard finite element analysis.
 In addition, thanks to the high-regularity properties of its basis functions, IGA has shown a better accuracy per-degree-of-freedom and an enhanced robustness with respect to standard finite elements in a number of applications ranging from solids and structures to fluids, opening also the door to geometrically flexible discretizations of higher-order partial differential equations in primal form, as well as to highly efficient (strong-form) collocation methods.